AtharvRN/RaspberryPi_Irrigation_Bot/README.md

 # Set Up the Hardware
  Setting up the hardware is rather straight forward.
 The Motor Drivers are connected to the Raspberry Pi, making use of 9 pins in the pi<br/>
  One Motor Driver is connected to 2 of the DC Motors (used for controlling the wheels).
-Another one is connected to the pump Motor (used to water the plant)<br/>
+Another one is connected to the pump Motor (used to water the plant)
 Make Sure to connect the Raspberry Pi to the USB Camera/Pi Camera (The Code will work for both.
-Although the code could be more optimised for the pi camera )<br/>
+Although the code could be more optimised for the pi camera )
 I have used a Lipo Battery to power the Motor Drivers and a Power Bank for the pi.
 You could use the same battery for both of them but make sure to convert voltages to appropriate values using a buck-booster converter
  This link might be useful : https://www.electronicshub.org/raspberry-pi-l298n-interface-tutorial-control-dc-motor-l298n-raspberry-pi/ </br>
 # And the